hiteshnarayan/visitors-count/README.md

   vercel env add UPSTASH_REDIS_REST_TOKEN production
   # paste the REST token when prompted

-Using the client-side ping snippet
+Using the client-side ping snippet (optional)

 - Edit `public/ping.js`, set `repoKey` to the key you want to track (for example, your repo name).
 - Host `public/ping.js` on your site (or copy the inline snippet) and include it on pages you want to track.